smerckel/isopycnal-interpolation/README.md

 To compile the code, you can either use the `codeblocks` IDE, or using `make` on makefile generated with `cmake`.

-Using `make` you would typically make a `build` directory in the top directory of ropi, change directory to build and run cmake from there:
+Using `make` you would typically make a `build` directory in the top directory of ncii, change directory to build and run cmake from there:

 `$ mkdir build`